mreveil/seing/README.md

 We use Sphinx to generate the documentation website hosted on https://seing.readthedocs.io

+We use breathe to link Doxygen and Sphinx: https://github.com/michaeljones/breathe

 To generate the site locally, start by installing Sphinx (Find instructions here https://www.sphinx-doc.org/en/master/usage/installation.html)

-Then do the following:
+Then do the following (assuming you already have Python and pip installed):

 ```
+pip install breathe
 cd doc
 make html
 ```

 To update the documentation itself, modify the rst files found in doc/source/.

-We use breathe to link Doxygen and Sphinx: https://github.com/michaeljones/breathe

 LICENSE
 ----------